 Select a format as the recording file name format.
 The default recording file name format is Start time only.
 Select a preferred format from the drop-down list.
+Click on Save to apply and store the settings.

 Device Setting

 Click on Format to format the memory card.